SCAMP (the System for Capture of Asteroid and Meteorite Paths) is a network of all-sky digital cameras based in the UK

 Doppler weather radar is also used to track meteorites in Dark Flight.
 A falling meteorite will usually leave a trace on weather radar.
 The location of the fall can be estimated with some accuracy, so radar has been used to recover several American meteorites.

-Installed in July 2016, Camera 1 was a gift from the FRIPON project to Norman Lockyer Observatory and was the first camera in the SCAMP network.
+Installed in July 2016 by Alan Shuttleworth, Camera 1 was the first camera in the SCAMP network.
 The camera has a clear view of the (now smiling) Connaught dome and is mounted between the observatory’s two UKMON cameras, as shown below.

 Installed in October 2016, Camera 2 is mounted on the disused chimney of a private house in East Barnet, North London.
 From this vantage point it can catch events over the Channel, the North Sea, the Midlands and Wales.